nsw42/piju-server/README.md

 * Scan: Compute/store the genres for an album
 * Scan: Figure out why duplicate tracks are being created (partially fixed)
 * Scan: Figure out where genres are being created with name 13 (etc)
+* Scan: Bug fix: duplicate tracks are being created when re-scanning on a different day (dateutil.parser)
 * Player: Add remote control of player to play album
 * Player: Add ability to specify start index when starting an album
 * Player: Add ability to play individual tracks